Farm Raised vs. Wild Caught Fish: What's the Difference?

 But if you want to make the most health-conscious choice possible, there's so much more to it.
 Understanding these categories' benefits and potential drawbacks will help you decide your dietary needs.
-With that in mind, let's break down the differences.
+With that in mind, let's break it down: farm raised vs wild caught seafood.

 Diet, Appearance, & Flavor